Initially, the main purpose of weighbridges was to weigh carts and carriages as part of the toll collection process on toll roads or turnpikes.

 Plan of the allotments on Barrels Pitch in the 1890s, with Weighbridge House bottom right.
 Next to it is a plot allocated to T. Parsons.

-The 1891 census lists Thomas Parsons with his wife and one-year-old son, Victor, who was later killed in WWI.
+The 1891 census lists Thomas Parsons with his wife and one-year-old son, Victor.
 Parsons developed his plumbing business and took on apprentices, including Fred Willmott, who later took over as the boss.